grassrootseconomics/org-website/content/Blog/the-people.md

 Author: Paulina June
 Date: Aug 29, 2019
 Slug: the-people
-Summary: Sarafu stands at the fore-front of digital community currencies offering novel ways to learn about the inner workings of local exchange syst
+Summary: Sarafu stands at the fore-front of digital community currencies offering novel ways to learn about the inner workings of local exchange system

 ![image](images/blog/the-people1.webp)